triton-inference-server/server/CONTRIBUTING.md

 # Contribution Rules

 - The code style convention is enforced by clang-format.
-See the Developer Guide for instructions on how to ensure your contributions conform.
+See below on how to ensure your contributions conform.
 In general please follow the existing conventions in the relevant file, submodule, module, and project when you add new code or when you extend/fix existing functionality.

 - Avoid introducing unnecessary complexity into existing code so that maintainability and readability are preserved.